English | Help | Sign in

 • At the center you will see the main editing area, which displays the current page.

 • The Page Attributes panel is always visible on the right-hand side.
-This panel is where you can view and control all your edits to each page in Guided View, as well as set pages as Single or Facing Pages (see below.)
+This panel is where you can view and control all your edits to each page in Guided View, change panel drawing modes, and set pages as Facing or Single Pages.

 • The Toolbar at the top of the application window has a variety of tool shortcuts for frequent use.